opentmf/opentmf-web-clients/README_MTLS.md

 6. Configure the client to use the keystore
 7. Test the connection

-Steps to provide truststore for pia web clients:
+Steps to provide truststore for opentmf web clients:
 1. Obtain Server certificate
 2. Export it into a jks file
 3. Configure the client to use the truststore